PatternsTechGit/PT_Routing/README.md

   ],
 ```

-Define your routes in your Routes array.
+Now we will define your routes in your Routes array.

 Each route in this array is a JavaScript object that contains two properties.
-First property is path which defines the URL path for the route, Second property is component which defines the component Angular should use for the corresponding path.
+First property is path which defines the **URL path** for the route.
+Second property is component which defines the component Angular should use for the **corresponding path**.

-Configure routes for each of the component you just created in app-routing.module.ts as below:
+To configure routes for each of the component paste this code is `app-routing.module.ts`
 ```javascript

    const routes: Routes = [
         // sets up routes constant where you define your routes { path: '', component: DashboardComponent },// This is default route which can be set to any component.